-If the relay configured at panel board side means there, pilot wire (looping wire) resistance will be added.
-Hence
+If the relay configured at the panel board side means there, pilot wire (looping wire) resistance will be added.
+Hence,

-This voltage operates operating over current element (operating coil)….To withstand this voltage we have to add a resistor in series with the over current element (operating coil).
+This voltage operates the operating overcurrent element (operating coil)….To withstand this voltage we have to add a resistor in series with the overcurrent element (operating coil).

-In this we are going to use potential divider principle.
+In this, we are going to use the potential divider principle.
 We are going to divide or balance the voltage across the operating coil by adding the resistor in series.

 Let’s us assume the current setting in the over-current element is Is

 Here the resistance of the operating coil is very low.
 Typically

 If the relay configured at CT terminal side means..

 Thus during through fault, for the worst condition of CT saturation, the current through the Relay coil will not be enough to cross the setting value of Is and thus the relay does not operate.